Olisehgenesis/Proof-of-Ship/#1/AkiliAI.md

 ## Goal for this Proof of Ship
 **Week 1:**
 - Develop the utility payment handling logic
-- Define possible parameters for initial utilities and timeframe for adding more
+- Define initial utilities and the timeframe for expanding
-- Build agent actions, routes, and test API
+- Build agent actions, routes, and test the API

 **Week 2:**
 - Integrate functionality
-- Test AI agent actions and payment contract functionality
+- Test the AI agent actions

 **Week 3:**
-- Develop user dashboard (either as a chat agent or interface)
+- Focus on executing transactions in MiniPay with the agent as the signer
+- Finalize the workflow and interaction within the system

 **Week 4:**
-- Deploy on mainnet and conduct further tests
+- Review, optimize, and ensure proper transaction execution
+- Test thoroughly with real-use cases

+## Current Progress
+- Agent functionalities are working well
+- Now focusing on executing transactions in MiniPay with the agent as the signer

+## What’s Remaining
+- Final optimization and testing of transaction execution
+- Finalize the user interface/dashboard
+- Comprehensive testing with real utility providers
+- Integration with utility providers for seamless payments

 ## Problem
+- Mobile-first accessibility is key, especially in Africa where many people rely on mobile devices
-- Generating monthly reports and cost-cutting recommendations is time-consuming and complex.
+- Generating monthly reports and cost-cutting recommendations is time-consuming and complex
-- Manual utility bill management can lead to missed payments.
+- Manual utility bill management can lead to missed payments
-- Current solutions lack AI-powered optimization and automated payment capabilities on blockchain platforms.
+- Existing solutions lack AI-powered optimization and automated payments on blockchain platforms

 ## Solution
 **AkiliAI** automates utility payments using Celo's blockchain and AI: